richard-austin/security-cam/SETTING-UP.md

 ## Set Up Cameras
 The NVR must be configured to use your cameras.
-The configuration editor can be found at General -> Cameras Configuration.
+The configuration editor can be found at General -> Configuration.

-If camera configuration has not yet been done, the Cameras Configuration Editor will be empty apart from a single unpopulated camera entry.
+If camera configuration has not yet been done, the Configuration Editor will be empty apart from a single unpopulated camera entry.

 ![config editor](README.images/config-editor3.png)
-*Cameras Configuration Editor*
+Configuration Editor*

 #### Config page button functions
 <img src="README.images/security-svgrepo-com.svg" title="Image of camera configuration page" width="20"/></img> **(At top of page to the left of the